 DIY Tools: Oscillating Multi-Tool

-If you’ve never used one of these relatively new tools (corded or cordless), you might look at one and wonder what it does.
+If you’ve never used one of these tools (corded or cordless), you might look at one and wonder what it does.
 Well, just about everything.
 Flush-cutting, plunge-cutting, metal-cutting, even sanding and grinding.
 And, an oscillating multi-tool does it all with interchangeable blades and a single tool body.

 Learn more by reading these oscillating multi-tool reviews.

 Some might argue that a DIYer needs a “recip” saw (often called “Sawzall” — a Milwaukee Tool brand name) long before they turn 40.
 And, it’s true that a recip saw has many uses, including demolition work, cutting off fence posts set in concrete (using a bi-metal blade), cutting up tree limbs (using a 12-inch pruning blade) and if you mount the blade with the spine facing in it becomes a flush-cutting saw.
 This is a sometimes overlooked, but very versatile, saw.
 Here are some examples of the more popular recip saw blades and attachments.